-the vacuum hoses (engine off) to look for obvious cracks or breakage, be sure
+vacuum hoses (engine off) to look for obvious cracks or breakage, be sure to inspect

 If after inspection no visible problems are found a hose could have a problem

-be found using carburetor cleaner or WD40, keep in mind these are flammable
+found using carburetor cleaner or WD40, keep in mind these are flammable so do not

-hold the throttle down slightly to keep the engine running steady.
+the throttle down slightly to keep the engine running steady.
 To aid in the discovery

 of a vacuum leak an audible hiss or whistle sound might be heard which will help

 pinpoint the problem.
-There are alternative methods which involve
+There are alternative methods which involve using a smoke

 With the engine running spray the cleaner near and around the throttle bore,